 Due to the isolated nature of the atoll, non-angling activities are extremely limited and this is a fishing-focused destination.
 However, there are large numbers of birds as well as turtles that may be nesting dependent on the season.

 There is no internet or cell phone coverage on the atoll.
 The guides and outfitter do carry satellite phones for emergencies.

 How To Get There

-All guests should book flights into Merida’s Manuel Crescencio Rejon International Airport (MID) is serviced by a number of major U.S. airlines that offer direct service from Houston, Dallas, Miami, and a number of other major U.S. cities.
+All guests should book flights into Merida’s Manuel Crescencio Rejon International Airport (MID).
+The airport is serviced by a number of major U.S. airlines that offer direct service from Houston, Dallas, or Miami.

 Arrival and Departure Details / Times

 Late arrivals and early departures can be accommodated due to the close proximity of the Merida hotel to the airport.